drinfernoo/repository.example/README.md

 <a href="ADDON_ID_HERE-VERSION_NUMBER_HERE.zip">ADDON_ID_HERE-VERSION_NUMBER_HERE.zip</a>
 ```

 After committing and pushing these changes to your repo, go to the "Settings" section for this repository on GitHub.
-In the first box, labeled "Repository name", you can name this repository whatever you'd like, but it will make a difference in the link you add to Kodi's file manager.
+In the first box, labeled "Repository name", change your repository's name.
+Generally, GitHub Pages repositories are named `YOUR_USERNAME_HERE.github.io`,  but it can be whatever you'd like.
-My suggestion is to name it `YOUR_USERNAME_HERE.github.io`, which will result in your file manager source simply being `https://YOUR_USERNAME_HERE.github.io/repo/`.
-If you name it something else, it will be `https://YOUR_USERNAME_HERE.github.io/REPOSITORY_NAME_HERE/repo/`.
 Next, scroll down to the "GitHub Pages" section, choose the `master` branch as the source, and click "Save".

 After that, you should be all done!

-Once again, if you named this repository `YOUR_USERNAME_HERE.github.io`, your file manager source will be:
+If you named this repository `YOUR_USERNAME_HERE.github.io`, your file manager source will be:

 `https://YOUR_USERNAME_HERE.github.io/repo/`